ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-02-data-visualization.md

 ![ben2](https://github.com/user-attachments/assets/a07ad6b0-3918-47d8-9e29-f87dcb4c80c4)

 In one of my previous [posts](https://ranja-sarkar.github.io/2025/11/28/know-how.html), I have highlighted the power of *data visualization*, it is so essential to understand data.
-A single post is not enough to state the criticality of data visualization, from data exploration to analysis till a model trained with the data is operational and post production as well.
+A single post is not enough to state the necessity of data visualization, from data exploration to analysis till a model trained with the data is operational and post production as well.

 Quoted from that post -